COVID-19 updates: Free vaccine clinics

 Day shelter at West 7th St. neighborhood

-The City of Saint Paul has opened a day shelter in the West 7th St. neighborhood to provide services to individuals experiencing homelessness.
-The project creates additional indoor space for unsheltered individuals to escape weather conditions, access bathrooms and connect one-on-one with essential social services on site.
-Services are open available from 8 a.m.-8 p.m. and are supported by funding from Ramsey County.
-The day shelter will be open through January 2022.
+The City of Saint Paul temporarily opened a day shelter in the West 7th St. neighborhood to provide services to individuals experiencing homelessness.
+The project created additional indoor space for unsheltered individuals to escape weather conditions, access bathrooms and connect one-on-one with essential social services on site.
+Services were available from 8 a.m.-8 p.m. through January 2022 and were supported by funding from Ramsey County.

 Refer people to emergency housing